ebobo/codex-guandan-3/README.md

 npm start        # use PORT=4000 npm start to change the port
 ```

+The server exposes a few JSON endpoints under `/games`:

+- `GET /games` – retrieve all stored games
+- `POST /games` – add a new game record
+- `DELETE /games/date/:yyyy-mm-dd` – remove every game played on the given day

 ### 2. Run the web app

 In another terminal start the Vite dev server: